 FAQs

-Please visit our appointments page where you’ll find details on how to book an appointment with the Reading Foot & Ankle Unit.
+Please visit our contact page where you’ll find details on how to book an appointment with the Reading Foot & Ankle Unit

 No, it’s possible to seek private treatment from a consultant or specialist without being referred by your GP.
 However, the British Medical Association (BMA) believes that, in most cases, it is best practice for patients to be referred for specialist treatment by their GP.
 Also, If you are insured, your insurance company may require you to be referred by your GP (please check with your chosen insurer).